avilladab/Create-Ovito-Movie/README.md

 This program uses "pandas" to read the tracked positions and "numpy" to save the final file.

 By running the first block you will realise if the file "file.dat exists in the directory "/home/user/folder/".
+Note that this syntax is for Linux, for Windows you will have to use the inverse slash, and to set something like workdir = 'C:\\User\\Folder\\'

 If the positions are already with units then the pixel pitch is 1.0, otherwise just change PPX, PPY and PPZ for the pixel pitch and the Z separation.